British Indians: Religion

+According to the 2021 census of England and Wales, there were close to 800,000 Indians who identified as Hindus and just over 385,000 who identified as Sikh.

 Culture

 The British Council, Indian High Commission and UK government named 2017 the ‘UK India Year of Culture’, which was launched by the Queen.
 The year it was held was significant as it marked 70 years of Indian Independence from the British Raj.
 Its aim was to celebrate the relationship between the two nations through cultural events, exhibitions and activities organised in both countries throughout the year.
 The Nehru Centre is the cultural wing of the High Commission of India in the UK which was established in 1992.

 Cuisine

 Indian cuisine is extremely popular in the United Kingdom.
-The hybrid dish chicken tikka masala, which likely originated from Punjab, India, has been called a national dish.
 The first exclusively Indian restaurant was the Hindoostanee Coffee House which opened in 1810.
 Curry gained popularity in the UK in the 1940s and 1950s.

 There are around 9,000 Indian restaurants located across the UK, which equates to approximately one per 7,000 people.
-The popularity of the Indian curry in the UK was mainly made by South Indians, Bangladeshi, and Punjabi restaurateurs, where 85 percent of Indian restaurants in the UK are in fact owned by Bangladeshi Sylheti Bengalis.

 Over 2 million Britons eat at Indian restaurants in the UK every week, with a further 3 million cooking at least one Indian based meal at home during the week.
 Veeraswamy, located on Regent Street in London, is the oldest surviving Indian restaurant in the UK, having opened in 1926.
 Veeraswamy is believed to be the origin of combining a curry and a pint of beer.

 Seven Indian restaurants have a Michelin Star - six of which are located in London including Veeraswamey, with the only Michelin rated restaurant outside of London based in Birmingham - Opheem.